LogicalPhallacy/sabconnectedge/README.md

 **Important note:**
-Nobody is maintaining this codebase right now.
-Anyone who needs a fix will need to submit a Pull Request with the required changes.
+This is a fork of SABConnect++ to port the extension from Chrome to Edge.
+Don't bug the main devs for SABConnect++ about it.

 ---